If your website is not showing up on Google, there are a variety of factors that could be responsible.

-If you have not penalized you will see a message that says “No issues detected”.
-If any manual actions have been taken against your site, they will all be listed there on the page.
+If you have not been penalized you will see a message that says, “No issues detected”.
+If any manual actions have been taken against your site, they will be listed on the page.

 Google will give you the opportunity to fix the issues and submit a request to have the penalty removed.
 Once you have addressed the issues select “Request Review” from the manual actions page.
 Google states that it looks for the following in review requests:

 - An explanation of the exact quality issue on your site.